Ulysses S. Grant: Reconstruction

 Grant was considered an effective civil rights president, concerned about the plight of African Americans.
-On March 18, 1869, Grant signed into law equal rights for black people, to serve on juries and hold office, in Washington D.C., and in 1870 he signed the Naturalization Act that gave foreign black people citizenship.
+On March 18, 1869, he signed into law equal rights for black people, to serve on juries and hold office, in Washington D.C., and in 1870 he signed the Naturalization Act that gave foreign black people citizenship.
 During his first term, Reconstruction took precedence.
 Republicans controlled most Southern states, propped up by Republican-controlled Congress, northern money, and southern military occupation.
 Grant advocated the ratification of the Fifteenth Amendment that said states could not disenfranchise African Americans.
 Within a year, the three remaining states—Mississippi, Virginia, and Texas—adopted the new amendment—and were admitted to Congress.
 Grant put military pressure on Georgia to reinstate its black legislators and adopt the amendment.
 Georgia complied, and on February 24, 1871, its senators were seated in Congress.
 With all former Confederate states represented, the Union was completely restored under Grant.
 (Note: Southern Reconstructed states were controlled locally by Republican carpetbaggers, scalawags and former slaves.
 By 1877, the conservative Democrats had full control of the region and Reconstruction was dead.)
 Under Grant, for the first time in history, Black-American men served in the United States Congress, all from the Southern states.

 In 1870, to enforce Reconstruction, Congress and Grant created the Justice Department that allowed the Attorney General and the new Solicitor General to prosecute the Klan.
 Congress and Grant passed three Enforcement Acts, designed to protect black people and Reconstruction governments.
 Using the Enforcement Acts, Grant crushed the Klan.
 By October, Grant suspended habeas corpus in part of South Carolina and sent federal troops to help marshals, who initiated prosecutions.
 Grant's Attorney General, Amos T. Akerman, who replaced Hoar, was zealous to destroy the Klan.
 Akerman and South Carolina's U.S. marshal arrested over 470 Klan members, while hundreds of Klansmen fled the state.
 By 1872, the Klan's power had collapsed and African Americans voted in record numbers in the South.
 (Note: To placate the South in 1870, Grant signed the Amnesty Act, which restored political rights to former Confederates.)
 Attorney General George H. Williams, Akerman's replacement, suspended prosecutions of the Klan in 1873, but prior to the election of 1874, changed course and prosecuted the Klan.
 (Note: Additionally, Grant's Postmaster General, John Creswell used his patronage powers to integrate the postal system and appointed a record number of African-American men and women as postal workers across the nation, while also expanding many of the mail routes.
 Grant appointed Republican abolitionist and champion of black education Hugh Lennox Bond as U.S. Circuit Court judge.)